By Staff writer

 Other speakers at the Forum include Dr Adnan Chilwan, CEO, Dubai Islamic Bank, and Tirad Mahmoud, CEO, Abu Dhabi Islamic Bank.

-A statement said the Forum is the largest international gathering of heads of government, economic experts and stakeholders to share experiences and knowledge about the Islamic economy since its launch in 2004.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+A statement said the Forum is the largest international gathering of heads of government, economic experts and stakeholders to share experiences and knowledge about the Islamic economy since its launch in 2004.finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.